RobTain/Custom-REST-Application-Spring-Boot-/README.md

 ## Exercises:

-1.a.
-Get Entities List from Database with Spring Data JPA in Spring Boot 1.b.
+1. a.
+Get Entities List from Database with Spring Data JPA in Spring Boot
+2. b.
 Find Entity by Primary Key with Spring Data JPA in Spring Boot 1.c.
 Use Custom Query with Spring Data JPA in Spring Boot 1.d.
 Create Entity with Spring Data JPA in Spring Boot 1.e.
 Update Entity with Spring Data JPA in Spring Boot